zephyrproject-rtos/trusted-firmware-m/docs/technical_references/design_docs/hardware_abstraction_layer.rst

 can make execution more efficient, because switching two partitions in the same domain does not need to change the activated boundary.

+The boundary contains the partition's memory accessibility information, hence memory access check shall be performed based on boundary.

 Memory Access Attributes
 ------------------------
 The memory access attributes are encoded as bit fields, you can logic OR them to